transdigiware/blockchain/enterprise_app_upgrade.md

 # Updating your applications
 {: #enterprise-upgrade-applications}

 The upgrade tool is not yet available.
 This draft documentation is provided as a preview for customers who are starting the upgrade process.
-Any important updates to this draft will be published in the [release notes page](/docs/blockchain/reference?topic=blockchain-release-notes-saas-20#release-notes-saas-20) prior to the release of the upgrade tool.
+Any important updates to this draft will be published in the [What's new page](/docs/blockchain/reference?topic=blockchain-whats-new#whats-new) prior to the release of the upgrade tool.
 Enterprise Plan networks that have been migrated to Fabric 1.4.3 will be able to see the **Upgrade tool** button on the **Overview** page of their Network Monitor when the tool is made available.
 {:note}

 Upgrading from Enterprise Plan to {{site.data.keyword.blockchainfull_notm}} Platform 2.0 has important implications for your applications.
 It is recommended that you update your applications before you start using the upgrade tool.
-You can use the following steps update your applications:
+Complete the following steps to update your applications:

 1. [Prepare for breaking changes from the upgrade of your Enterprise Plan network to Fabric v1.4](#enterprise-upgrade-applications-one)
 2. [Upgrade your version of Fabric SDK](#enterprise-upgrade-applications-two)
 3. [Update your application to use service discovery](#enterprise-upgrade-applications-three)
 4. [Download a new connection profile from {{site.data.keyword.blockchainfull_notm}} Platform 2.0](#enterprise-upgrade-applications-four)

-You can use these steps to start using the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 without making large code changes or experiencing application downtime.
+You can use these steps to begin the upgrade process to the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 without making large code changes or experiencing application downtime.
 For more information, review each step below.
 You need to review these steps before you start using the upgrade tool.

 If your network uses an application that was build with Hyperledger Composer, you need to follow a different set of steps to upgrade to the new platform.
 For more information, see [Upgrading a network that uses Hyperledger Composer](/docs/blockchain/reference?topic=blockchain-enterprise-upgrade#enterprise-upgrade-composer).

 ## Step one: Prepare for the breaking changes from Fabric v1.4
 {: #enterprise-upgrade-applications-one}

-You might need to update your application before your Enterprise Plan network is upgraded from Fabric v1.1 to Fabric v1.4.3.
-The peer-based EventHub has been removed in Fabric v1.4.3.
-If you are still using the old peer-based based service, you must update your applications to use the new channel-based event service.
-Because you can use channel events on Fabric v1.1, you can migrate your application at any time.
+The peer-based EventHub has been removed in Fabric v1.4.3 and replaced with a new channel-based event service.
+If you are still using the old peer-based based service, you must update your applications to use channel events.
+Because you can use channel events on Fabric v1.1, you can update your application before your network is migrated.
 For more information, see [How to use the channel-based event service](https://hyperledger.github.io/fabric-sdk-node/release-1.4/tutorial-channel-events.html){: external} in the Node SDK documentation.
 {: javascript}

 You might need to update your application before your Enterprise Plan network is upgraded from Fabric v1.1 to Fabric v1.4.3.
 The peer-based EventHub has been removed in Fabric v1.4.3.
 If you are still using the old peer-based based service, you must update your applications to use the new channel-based event service.
 Because you can use channel events on Fabric v1.1, you can migrate your application at any time.